paul77uk/built4life-app/tutorial/5-next-auth-installation.md

 // });

 ```
+These are comments I put in the file when I wrote the code, with the use of copilot, to help me understand:

+`defaultFn: () => crypto.randomUUID() is a function that generates a random UUID for the id column
+uuid's are used to uniquely identify a user, this is a common practice in databases, the id's are longer and harder to guess than a simple number, they use a combination of numbers and letters.
+serial would be a simple number that increments by 1 each time a new user is created, but we want more security so we use a UUID
+a primary key is a unique identifier for a row in a table, it is used to uniquely identify, it differs from a normal id in that it is unique and cannot be duplicated`

 in the `server` folder create an `auth.ts` file and add the following and set up our providers: